 Handle: It features a fiberglass-reinforced nylon handle.
 The molded identical scale injection offers ultra-lightweight and durability properties.
 The scales are contoured to provide a hand-filling grip and boast Spyderco’s signature Bi-Directional Texturing pattern.

-7: TOPS Knives Brothers of Bushcraft – Best BOB Knife
+7: TOPS Tumble Finish Knives – Best Fieldcraft under 200$

 The Brothers of Bushcraft designed the fieldcraft knife; a coalition of men across North America continues to produce wilderness living skills of all categories.
 The Fieldcraft Knife is the completion of their knowledge, combining experiences from; the broad and humid rain forests, the arid and scorpion-littered deserts, and the frigid northern lands that span the Americas.

 Handle: The canvas micarta handle is ergonomic.
-It feels comfortable in hands.
-The grooves help in tight hold.
+It feels comfortable in your hands.
+The grooves help in a tight hold.
 The finger choil protects hands during aggressive use.

 Sheath: It comes with a black Kydex sheath, which assures safe carry and easy access in the hour of need.

-Blade: The blade comprises triple laminated stainless steel blade.
+Blade: The blade comprises a triple-laminated stainless steel blade.
 Two layers of tough stainless steel protect the blade against breakage and corrosion, while the high carbon core provides a superb cutting edge.

 Handle: It features a curly birch handle with a full tang blade design.
 The handle is sturdy and stylish.
 Its shape works for multiple grips and prevents one’s hands from sliding up on the blade.

-Sheath: It comes with a custom leather sheath, holds the knife securely, even when moving fast over rough terrain.
+Sheath: It comes with a custom leather sheath that holds the knife securely, even when moving fast over rough terrain.

 The Tops continue to produce quality knives over the years.
 This knife is designed by Tom Brown and featured in the movie “The Hunted”.
 If someone ever needs one knife to survive, then this best bushcraft knife under 200$ would be it.
 The inborn hardness makes it super heavy-duty and ready for nearly any outdoor task.
 The hand finish gives it a superb look.